-Click here to view the Ninja Gaiden (NES) description page for screenshots, walkthroughs, and more information.
+Click here to view the Ninja Gaiden (NES) Home Page for more information.

 Ninja Gaiden is kind of like coconut: some people hate it, others love it, and a few of us are deathly allergic to it.
 And much like coconut, you really can’t be sure which category you fall into until you try it.
 I happen to enjoy both Ninja Gaiden and coconut, but I understand that they are acquired tastes.
 This game has been accused of being cheap and overly harsh, perhaps rightfully so, but it is also a quality platformer that was made by a passionate team.
 My advice to anyone interested in this title is to try it; you might just like it.

 Putting aside the controversy surrounding this ninja action game, there’s no denying the impact it has had on the industry.
 Ninja Gaiden is famous its cinematic cutscenes, which were a novelty when it was released.
 As a result, it stands out in the NES library and has often been cited as one of the console’s top titles.
 People also tend to remember this game for its rather high difficulty level, which has likely resulted in a lot of broken controllers.
 In my opinion, Ninja Gaiden’s virtues eclipse its quirks, but those who wish to enjoy this title will need some skill and patience.
 In fact, I’ve always been under the impression that it was created with a certain niche of player in mind, which is why it is often misunderstood.